restfulapi/restful-api/README.md

 The above example uses the supplied BasicContentFilter for the filtering algorithm, and the supplied BasicContentFilterFields to retrieve the field patterns that are input to the filtering algorithm.
 It is expected that the 'basic' classes that are supplied will be extended or replaced as needed.

+##Dynamically extending JSON request and response content
+The ability to dynamically extend JSON request and response content is available.
+This would typically be done in conjunction with a RestfulServiceAdapter.
+With content extensions, you can dynamically add additional fields to the JSON request and response content.
+Only JSON content is extensible.

+See [adapter](#service-layer-adapter) for more information on the RestfulServiceAdapter.

+Content extensions is configured in the Spring application context using a restContentExtensions bean.

+###Configuring the Spring application context
+Example of configuring the Spring application context:

+    beans = {

+        // rest content extensions
+        restContentExtensions(xxxxxxxxContentExtensions) {
+            // inject any necessary services here for your xxxxxxxxContentExtensions class }

+        . . . . . .

+    }

+The above example references a xxxxxxxxContentExtensions class that would need to be created to apply the content extensions.
+The class you create must implement the ContentExtensions interface so that the controller can call the applyExtensions method.

+The results from calling the applyExtensions method are returned in a ContentExtensionResult object.

 ##Reporting and discovery of all configured resources
 The RestfulApiController exposes selected information about all resources that have been configured through an optional ResourceDetailList.
 Simply configure the Spring application context for the supplied ResourceDetailList class as a bean named resourceDetailList: